Fountains of Çeşme

 Kaymakam Fountain (1886)

 Location: Sk.
-1065 at corner of Sk.
+1065 at the corner of Sk.
 1015.
 Situation: Freestanding.
 Size: 3.70m x 3.11m x 3.05m.
-Status: Listed for preservation July 1992, renovated and relocated in 1986 due to construction of Çeşme harbour road.
+Status: Listed for preservation in July 1992, renovated and relocated in 1986 due to the construction of Çeşme harbour road.
 Properties: Cut stone on all facades, slate stone eaves, rubble interior, cement plastered dome since transfer.

 Köste Street Fountain (Unknown circa late C18th)